ckeditor/ckeditor5/packages/ckeditor5-watchdog/docs/features/watchdog.md

 import { ClassicEditor } from '@ckeditor/ckeditor5-editor-classic';
 import { ClassicEditor, EditorWatchdog } from '@ckeditor/ckeditor5-watchdog';

-import { ClassicEditor, Bold, Italic } from '@ckeditor/ckeditor5-basic-styles';
-import { ClassicEditor, Essentials } from '@ckeditor/ckeditor5-essentials';
-import { ClassicEditor, Paragraph } from '@ckeditor/ckeditor5-paragraph';
+import { ClassicEditor, Bold, EditorWatchdog, Essentials, Italic, Paragraph } from 'ckeditor5';

 // Create a watchdog for the given editor type. const watchdog = new EditorWatchdog( ClassicEditor );